thomas-systems/Powershell-Automation-Scripts/README.md

 To use these scripts, you’ll need atleast PowerShell 5.1 or higher.
 Most scripts will auto-install modules.
-Install missing modules using Install-Module ModuleName
+Install missing modules using Install-Module ModuleName Recognize modules by viewing the script and Import-Module lines.

 ---